maxrohleder/TGVN/README.md

 The dataset splits are provided as CSV files under `data_splits`.
 - **`data_splits/fastmri`**: Contains the training, validation and test splits for the fastMRI knee dataset.
 Note that the fastMRI training and validation sets were combined and the training/validation/test splits for our experiments were created on a per-patient basis.
 The CSV files contain filenames, so the user should modify them depending on the dataset location.
 - **`data_splits/m4raw`**: Contains the training, validation and test splits for the M4Raw dataset.
+[Notes on M4Raw pre-processing](#m4raw_preprocessing) explains the required pre-processing.
 Note that the CSV files contain split and filenames, so the user should modify them depending on the dataset location.

 ### SLURM Batch Scripts
 For convenience, we provided the SLURM scripts for each experiment.
 If you prefer not to use SLURM, you can directly use torchrun from the slurm_files folder, e.g., for B1, `torchrun --nproc_per_node=4 --nnodes=1 ../scripts/main_m4.py --acc 32 --center-freq 0.02 --num-casc 10 --num-chans 21 --type tgvn`.
 The arguments specified in the sbatch files are exactly those used in the experiments.